Wallace Fountains of Paris – Welcome

 • Learn about the Wallace Fountains – Discover the history of the Wallace Fountains and learn about their donor, Sir Richard Wallace by clicking on Wallace & His Fountains.

-• Help Promote, Preserve and Protect the Fountains – Become a member of the Society of the Wallace Fountains and support its mission to promote, preserve and protect the Wallace Fountains of Paris.
-At this site, you also can become a Friend of the Fountains by finding all the fountains, reporting a malfunctioning or vandalized fountain so it can be quickly repaired, or by making a donation to ensure the fountains continue to exist for generations to come.
+• Help Promote, Preserve and Protect the Fountains — Become a Friend of the Wallace Fountains and help promote, preserve and protect the Wallace Fountains of Paris.
+Befriend the fountains – use them to refill water bottles, report a malfunctioning or vandalized fountain so it can be quickly repaired, or make a donation to ensure the fountains continue to exist for generations to come.

 © La Société des Fontaines Wallace